Kumawat-wishnu/personalSite/README.md

 # personalSite
-it is personal site containing the brief description of the skills a me,
+It is a personal site containing a brief description of my skills,